Conversation with a ghost.

 ‘Don’t be sad for me James,’ she said.
 Predictably, even my name was no mystery to her.

-‘It’s all a very long time ago and really, I was also to blame; I should never have led the boy on.
+‘It’s all a very long time ago and really, I was the one to blame; I should never have led the boy on.
 He was young and easily led into temptation and I, as a married woman, should have known better.
 I was neat and tidy but it could just as well have been me who accidentally kicked over a burning oil lamp.
 It was my mistake in the first place, to leave it sitting where I did, and my silence assured I remained where I am,’ she added.

 Only later would I understand what those puzzling words meant.

-‘And my beloved mill, half of it in ruins… Dearie me, it took quite a while before they got it up and running again.’
+‘And my beloved mill, half of it in ruins… Dearie me!
+It took quite a while before they got it up and running again.’

-I was totally gripped by her story, and again, I found it difficult to think that this beautiful woman, trapped in self-blame was no more today and in fact was just a ghost from a world that no longer existed.
+I was totally gripped by her story, and again, I found it difficult to think that this beautiful woman, trapped in self-blame was no more today and was just a ghost from a world that no longer existed.

 ‘Well, there you are.
 You asked how I died, and now you know.’

 As she came closer and leaned towards me I couldn’t escape the lush sight she offered.
 I don’t know if she was oblivious to it or, as I suspect, she quite enjoyed being a bit of a tease.
-I did find it a bit disconcerting however, that I could also discern straight through Madame’s décolleté the television sitting on the antique writing table placed against the wall on the other side of the room - only very vaguely, but I was aware of it nevertheless.
+I did find it a bit disconcerting, however, that I could also discern straight through Madame’s décolleté the television sitting on the antique writing table placed against the wall on the other side of the room - only very vaguely, but I was aware of it nevertheless.
 She was now close enough to touch me when she lifted her hand to caress my face.
 Instinctively I backed off but the wall I leaned against was my barrier.
 She smiled; it was a gentle but knowing smile.

 ‘Don’t worry luv,’ she said, ‘it won’t kill you.’

-And with that she leaned in very close and gave me a long lingering kiss on my lips.
+And with that, she leaned in very close and gave me a long lingering kiss on my lips.

 Ariane leaned back, interlaced her fingers and placed her hands in her lap.
 She rewarded me with a bemused smile.

-‘I know,’ she said, ‘I’m not quite flesh and bone the way I used to be but I do enjoy the company you know.’
+‘I know,’ she said, ‘I’m not quite flesh-and-bone the way I used to be but I do enjoy the company you know.’

-And with some regret she added, ‘You would be my lover while I reside here and perhaps beyond, but well... there are some impediments I have yet to find the answers for; maybe sometime.’
+And with some regret, she added, ‘You would be my lover while I reside here and perhaps beyond, but well... there are some impediments I have yet to find the answers for; maybe sometime.’